-Licenses issued under this section are issued as personal privilege licenses and shall not be issued in the name of a firm or corporation.
-If any person engages in more than one of the activities for which a privilege tax is levied by this section, the person is liable for a privilege tax with respect to each activity engaged in.
+Licenses issued are issued as personal privilege licenses and shall not be issued in the name of a firm or corporation.
+If any person engages in more than one of the activities for which a privilege tax is levied, the person is liable for a privilege tax with respect to each activity engaged in.
+(105-41(e))

-Counties and cities may not levy any license tax on the business or professions taxed under this section.
+Counties and cities may not levy any license tax on the business or professions.
+(105-41(h))

-Obtaining a license required by this Article does not of itself authorize the practice of a profession, business, or trade for which a State qualification license is required.
+Obtaining a license does not of itself authorize the practice of a profession, business, or trade for which a State qualification license is required.
+(105-41(i))